scerioli/Global-Preferences-Survey/ReproduceArticle.md

----
-title: "Reproduce the results of the article"
+# Reproduce the results of the article

-output: html_notebook
----
-# Introduction
+## Introduction

 This study aims to reproduce the results showed in the article Relationship of gender differences in preferences to economic development and gender equality [1] (DOI: 10.1126/science.aas9899) and part of the supplementary material [2].